Arnaldo-iq/Docking-The-inhibition-of-COX-2-by-CELEBREX/README.md

 # Docking-The-inhibition-of-COX-2-by-CELEBREX

-A Quick tutorial on the docking of a enzyme with a small molecule, though the use of the following software:
+A Quick tutorial on the docking of a enzyme with a small molecule, through the use of the following software:
 1) ROSETTA-4 (Modelling software: https://www.rosettacommons.org/software)
 2) Pyrosetta and PyrosettaTools (Graphical User Interface: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0066856)
 3) PyMOL (a GUI and molecule visual aid: https://pymol.org/2/)